 Does it seem like your high-performance rainwear is giving you a damp, clammy feeling you didn't used to get when you bought it new?
 Don't despair -- and don't just run out and buy another jacket just for this reason.
 The problem is likely a simple one: You probably just need to renew the DWR and you'll get a lot more life out of your garment.

 What is DWR?
 Virtually all rainwear is treated with a DWR, or durable water repellent finish.
-While a waterproof/breathable membrane will stop water from penetrating a rain jacket's interior.
-But a DWR prevents precipitation from saturating the jacket's exterior, known as its "face fabric."
-Without a DWR, a rain jacket's exterior could become waterlogged and heavy; the damp fabric would tend to sag and cling to your skin, which gives you that wet, clammy feeling.
+While a waterproof/breathable membrane will stop water from penetrating a rain jacket's interior, the DWR prevents precipitation from saturating the jacket's exterior.
+When the DWR breaks down, the rain jacket's exterior becomes waterlogged and heavy; the damp fabric tends to sag and cling to your skin, which gives you that wet, clammy feeling.